KotoM511/7th_Dragon_2020-II_HD_Texture_Pack/README.md

 | This is only for NPJH50716 + [Cavespeak](https://cavespeak.org)'s Eng patch v1.00. <br>Can't guarantee it work in original JP version.</br> |

 ## Description
 This project started on 10/1/2020.
-It was originally a pack for replacing the character potraits only, but I decided to expand the pack with GUI elements.
+It was originally a private pack for replacing the character potraits only, but I decided to expand the pack with GUI elements.
 Some texture are upscaled using waifu2x-caffe then manually edit, like portraits.
 This was created mainly for my personal liking so some elements you might not like, such as the font and the icons.

 Progress updates with images are available at [twitter log](https://twitter.com/i/events/1251064594044530693) (cannot update anymore due to Twitter changes around the start of 2023, but still update through normal tweets.).
-Comparisons at the bottom.
+Image comparisons at the bottom.

 **Notice:** `Error hash.txt` List of textures unreplacable due to hash clashing or no defined hash.